Andrebizzoni/minesweeper-repo/README.md

 # Minesweeper-repo

-Simply Minesweeper.
+Simply Minesweeper!
 A true classic.

-Have fun! :)
+Have fun!